360 Central Park West

 360 Central Park West is a 16-story apartment building on the Upper West Side of Manhattan in New York City.
 Designed by Rosario Candela, it is a contributing property to the Central Park West Historic District.

 History

 In 1930 Prudence-Bonds Corporation issued $1.4 million in Prudence Certificates covering the first mortgage by the Second Presbyterian Church and Vinross Realities Inc. The church was demolished in 1928 to make way for the apartment building, which includes the congregation's present church.

+By the end of the 20th century, the building's developers started to merge small unit apartments to create villa-style penthouses.